Derbies in the Rugby Football League

 Whilst the sport of rugby league is played across Great Britain, it is most popular in its heartlands, the traditional counties of Yorkshire and Lancashire with the majority of professional and semi-professional clubs coming from this area of the country.
 Many fixtures are considered to be local derbies, where both teams come from the same town or city, or two that are very close to each other.

+The 19th Earl of Derby stated in 2010 that the Derby name was originally only given to two sporting events: the Epsom horse race and fixtures between St Helens at one end of the family's Knowsley estate and Wigan at the other.

 Derbies

 Battle of the Borough Derby

 The "Battle of the Borough” refers to the rivalry between two teams from the Metropolitan Borough of Wigan - Leigh Leopards and the historically more dominant Wigan Warriors.

-This rivalry has been absent for most of the Super League era with the two teams only competing in the same division on four occasions - 2005, 2017, 2021 and 2023.
+This rivalry has been absent for most of the Super League era with the two teams only competing in the same division on six occasions - 2005, 2017, 2021, 2023, 2024 and 2025.

 Calder Derby

 The Calder Derby is contested between Castleford Tigers and Wakefield Trinity, with both Wakefield and Castleford being part of the City of Wakefield metropolitan borough, which the River Calder flows through.

 Historically Wakefield have been the more successful side, winning two league titles and five Challenge Cups.
 However, Castleford have been the more successful side in recent years winning five out the six games played in the 2014 and 2015 season by large margins.
 In terms of silverware, Castleford have also been the most successful in modern times winning three Challenge Cups since 1969 and appearing in five finals.
 Wakefield have only appeared in one final during this period.
+In 2006, Wakefield Trinity and Castleford met on the final day of the Super League season with the losing team facing relegation to National League One.
+Wakefield would go on to win the match 29-17 which relegated Castleford.

 Both clubs also have a local rivalry with Featherstone Rovers, however this rivalry is not as strong due to competitive games between these sides nowadays being rare as Featherstone have played most of their recent seasons in the Championship.
 Before the Super League era, Featherstone derbies between Castleford, Featherstone and Wakefield were more closely and bitterly contested.